HeroHunterIguess/uno/README.md

-# uno-like recreation
+# Blazing 10s, An Uno-like game
-## a (work in progress) uno-like game
+## This game is a work in progress!

-not much to this its a pretty small project just recreating uno in rust
+There is not much to this its a pretty small project.

-right now its not even playable i have alot more to do
+This is just a recreation of uno in rust, with some new and different things that may not be in tradional Uno.